launchdarkly-labs/rollout-evaluator/README.md

 ## LaunchDarkly Rollout Evaluator

 Simple NodeJS script which evaluates the context keys provided via a CSV file and outputs a file that shows what flag variation would be served to each context key.
-The original use case for which it was created were percentage rollouts without any additional targeting in place.
+In its current form, the scrit supports the use of boolean-type flags without any additional attribute-based targeting.

 The script accepts a CSV file with a single column called `key`.
 The output is a CSV with two columns: one with context keys and the second with header matching the provided flag key and values matching the assigned variations for the particular % rollout.